Gabry147/introsde-2017-assignment-1/README.md

 ## The project
-The goal of the assignment is to generateing Java Objects from a XML schema, reading from/writing to them XML and JSON document and querying an XML document.
+The goal of the assignment is to generating Java Objects from a XML schema, reading/writing them from/to XML and JSON document and querying an XML document.
 The marshalling and unmarshilling is provided by JAXB for XML and [Jackson] for JSON.
 The XML document are queried using XPath 1.0.

 ## The code
 There are three packages, one for XML utilities, one for XPath and one for un/marshalling data.